Hong Kong Disneyland Experience!

 As always, every time we travel, I do my assignment, which is to research.
 Especially for this Disneyland trip since it is just me and EA, I really took time to read and plan ahead to make sure that we make the most out of our entire day.
 Aside from the tickets and and transportation, I also checked blogs to get ideas on how we can best navigate inside Disneyland.
 EA is 7 years old, thus, I do not expect him to be patient enough to try all the rides and attractions so we just have to be choosy of the attractions to see.
 In that way, we will get to see the entirety of Disneyland before the day ends.
 But he made me so proud because he was such a trooper and was very patient in waiting as we lined up, even at times it lasted for 30 minutes.

-Also, make sure you make yourself comfortable.
-Check weather forecast for the day, Since it is December, air is chilly at this time in Hong Kong but sunny.
+Also, to make your trip more comfortable, check weather forecast for the day, Since it is December, air is chilly at this time in Hong Kong but sunny.
 We are on our jackets, but have caps ready for the sun.
 Wear comfortable shoes.
 There will be a lot of walking so your feet will be up for a big challenge for the day.
 Also, pack a couple of bottles water as it can be expensive inside Disneyland.
 Use a lightweight and easy to carry bag or backpack.
 Make sure it is closely zipped,as you do not want to get your things spilled as you get on the rides (or you might want to rent a locker).

 Disneyland is located near Hong Kong Airport, which means it is quite far from the city and business districts.
 If Disneyland is your main destination in going to HK, Disneyland Hotel is the best place to stay so you won’t have to travel far.
 However, for us, since our hotel is in the city, several miles away from Disneyland, we will have to travel via train or MTR.
 But you know what, travelling to Disneyland was a breeze!